bredele/filterify/Readme.md

 # filterify

-  Wrap around array map and turns any function into a filtering
+  Turns any function into an array mapping

 ## Installation